 The Psychology Internship Program in Behavioral Medicine at Cooper University Health Care provides the opportunity to gain experience across various integrated medical settings at an academic medical center.
 As such, it is important that applicants' application package demonstrate interest in gaining entry-level competencies in behavioral medicine/health psychology in addition to experience in and goals for additional training in more general clinical psychology.
-Applicants must be doctoral students in good standing at an American Psychological Association (APA) or Canadian Psychological Association (CPA) accredited graduate program in the fields of clinical and/or counseling psychology.
+Applicants must be doctoral students in good standing at an American Psychological Association (APA) or Canadian Psychology.
 Additionally, Cooper University Behavioral Medicine internship is committed to ranking first qualified applicants from minoritized backgrounds; in particular, we strive to recruit bi-cultural and bi-lingual Latinx Spanish-speaking applicants who may be able to enhance the provision of psychological care.